cgotelli/Iber4Rivgraph/README.md

 ```
 conda install mamba -n base -c conda-forge
 ```

+## Using the code

+The analysis with RivGraph of the To analyze the results of depth obtained with Iber it is necessary to follow the steps listed below:
+1. The _*.asc_ file exported from Iber (Using the "Export results to Raster or XYZ" option).
+2. Use the `main.py` script to apply the following steps to the file:
+    - Creates the mask from the depth map,
+    - Tide up of the mask,
+    - Computing a graphical representation of the mask,
+    - Pruning the network,
+    - Converting the graph to a NetworkX object,
+    - Getting other parameters from the Network.

 [^2]: Sometimes Anaconda has problems to install Rivgraph (it keeps looking forever for the package).
 For that case, it is better to use **mamba**.
 [^1]: Tejedor, A., Schwenk, J., Kleinhans, M., Limaye, A. B., Vulis, L., Carling, P., et al. (2022).
 The entropic Braiding Index (eBI): A robust metric to account for the diversity of channel scales in multi-thread rivers.
 Geophysical Research Letters, 49, e2022GL099681. https://doi.org/10.1029/2022GL099681